- Reaper vs Pro Tools: Which DAW is Best? – Updated May 2022 - November 23, 2022

 Finding a smart speaker to sync up your home is becoming more and more complicated.
-As new devices are released that push the envelope of what these devices can do, the market becomes denser.
+As new devices have released that push the envelope of what these devices can do, the market becomes denser.

 However, two speakers that currently sit above the bunch are the Sonos One and Apple Homepod.
 While the Apple iteration sits at almost double the price, it brings a fully realized version of a smart speaker, while the Sonos pulls far ahead in sound.
 Read on to see which gets our pick overall, though.

 |Speakers||2 drivers, 2 passive radiators||1 woofer, 7 tweeters|

 |Supported Audio Formats||N/A||HE-AAC (V1), AAC (16 to 320 Kbps), protected AAC (from iTunes Store), MP3 (16 to 320 Kbps), MP3 VBR, Apple Lossless, AIFF, WAV, and FLAC2|